gonzofish/angular-librarian/MIGRATION.md

 ## Upgrading

-The best path of migration is to use the built-in upgrade command in one of the following ways:
+Unless the migration states it, the best path of migration is to first use the built-in upgrade command in one of the following ways:

 ```shell
 ngl u